opendocsg/slw-judgments-backfill/2001_SGHC_107/report.md

 ## and that is also regarded as part of their natural and ordinary meaning.

 11\.
-The above passage was endorsed by the Court of Appeal in _Microsoft Corporation & Ors v SM Summit Holdings Ltd & Anor_ [1999] 4 SLR 529, 556.
+The above passage was endorsed by the Court of Appeal in _Microsoft Corporation & Ors v SM Summit Holdings Ltd & Anor_ <span class="citation">[1999] 4 SLR 529</span>, 556.

 12\.
 The principles for determining the natural and ordinary meaning of words are well known.
 In _Microsoft Corporation & Ors v SM Summit Holdings Ltd & Anor_ , LP Thean JA summed up the position at p 555 as follows: